August/September 2009 - Vol. 32

-Commentary on God the Father
+Commentaries on God the Father from the early church fathers

 » I believe in God the Father, by Augustine of Hippo